fmalazemi/CS111-Discrete-Mathematics/README.md

 * Assignments:
  ..* **One-day late**, receive *%50* of your total grade.
  ..* **Two or more days late**, receive *zero* grade.
- ..* You are allowed to skip only one assignment.
 * It is your responsibility to write in clear way. *If I can't read ...
 I can't grade*.